 All Saints is honored to be a part of your nuptials and the beginning of your new life as husband and wife.
 Beginning January 1, 2020, the stipends/fees will be as follows:

 For use of the Church and parish facilities

-- \$100.00 for registered and active parishioners - \$200.00 for non-registered and/or inactive parishioners
+- \$100.00 for registered and active parishioners, paid to All Saints Parish. - \$200.00 for non-registered and/or inactive parishioners